oshadha2k01/NextStop-Reaserach-frontend/frontend/README.md

 *Functionality:*

-* Real-time passenger counting using cameras and thermal sensors
+* Real-time passenger counting using cctv cameras for both exit and entrance doors.
-* Embedded deep learning models (Tiny-YOLOv3 / MobileNet)
+* Embedded deep learning models (Yolo12) for human detecting.
 * Privacy-preserving anonymous detection

 *Novelty:*

-* Hybrid sensing (thermal + depth cameras)
+* Realtime calculation share with mobile and desktop users.
 * No GPU dependency – optimized for embedded systems

 ---